 Home » Slip and Fall & Premises Liability

-Slip and fall injuries are common, and can be very serious.
-Cases related to slip and fall or trip and fall may have been the result of someone’s negligence or carelessness.
+Slip and fall injuries can be very serious and may have been the result of someone’s negligence or carelessness.
 Whether a property owner will be legally responsible for a slip and fall injury depends on whether the owner or person in charge knew or should have known about the potentially dangerous condition of the property.

-Our experienced lawyers have seen all types of bad weather conditions and surface circumstances that lead to slips, trips, and falls.
+Our experienced lawyers have handled all types of cases involving bad weather conditions and unsafe premises that lead to slips, trips, and falls.
 Maybe you can relate to some of these slip and fall scenarios: